Content is king, and social media is the world’s gateway to great content.

 Behind the scenes glimpses into your creative life are interesting and help your fans feel like they’re getting a front row seat to your career.
 It also keeps you front of mind when you’re between releases.

 Ready to turn your creative passion into a thriving business?
 Get started on Patreon today.

 You may have an obsession with golden doodles.
 You may be a musician that writes country music.
 Unless you’re writing a country song about your golden doodle, it’s best not to share unrelated content on your business social accounts.

-Now, maybe you’re an SEO advisor, you have a coffee obsession, and you know your fans also love coffee.
-If you can tie your coffee addiction – excuse me, obsession – into the narrative of your creative business, then post!
-You just want to make sure your feed is full of relevant content.
-You don’t want your fans scratching their heads, wondering why you posted this super artsy photo of your french press amidst all your free SEO tips.
+For example, say you are an SEO advisor with a coffee obsession.
+If you know your fans also love coffee, and you can tie it into your feed in a natural way, then post away.
+The point is to make sure your feed is full of content that is relevant to your audience and your business.
+You don’t want your fans scratching their heads wondering why you posted a super artsy photo of your french press if they only know you for free SEO tips.

 — The Doubleclicks (@TheDoubleclicks) September 18, 2016